tannerrj/crossfire-traffic-headliner/README.md

 ## Background

  * What is the script for?
-   * The scripts is used to update the Crossfire DokuWiki page that tracks all the changes with the game that are noticeable for people playing the game; not a ChangeLog of all code changes
+   * The scripts is used to update the Crossfire DokuWiki page that tracks all the changes with the game that are noticeable for people playing the game; not a ChangeLog of all code changes.
  * What was your motivation?
    * My motivation for creating this script was rooted in my involvement with a gaming project centered around [Crossfire](https://sourceforge.net/projects/crossfire/).
 Every month I update the Traffic page with game changes, and sometimes this can be a lengthy task.
-So I looked for a way to automate this as much as possible
+So I looked for a way to automate this as much as possible.
  * What problem does it solve?
    * Save time and to be efficient with collecting the commit log summaries.
-However, human review and interaction is required to remove commit logs that are not pertinent to in-game content or encounters
+However, human review and interaction is required to remove commit logs that are not pertinent to in-game content or encounters.

 ## Screenshot

-Not available, this is a work in progress
+Not available, this is a work in progress.

 ## Live Web Page